Continual Speaker Adaptation for Text-to-Speech Synthesis: Introduction

-With the success of recent neural TTS models \cite{46150, shen2018natural, ping2018deep}, the desire for continually adding new speakers to an existing TTS model and proper methods for measuring forgetting, backward and forward transfer, etc. becomes more important.
-To evaluate continual learning for TTS, we design a framework to enables this continual behavior and measurement.
+With the success of recent neural TTS models, \cite{46150, shen2018natural, ping2018deep}, the desire for continually adding new speakers to an existing TTS model and proper methods for measuring forgetting, backward and forward transfer, etc. becomes more important.
+To evaluate continual learning for TTS, we design a framework to enable this continual behavior and measurement.
 By considering the parameters of a joint-trained model $\theta_{joint}^*$ on all seen speakers as the best possible solution for a TTS model, we try to find a set of parameters $\theta$ that performs close to $\theta_{joint}^*$ as shown in Figure \ref{fig:solution_space}.
 Our contributions in this paper are as follows:

-\begin{itemize} \item Proposing a framework for the continual learning of speaker adaptation. \item Benchmarking two popular CL methods with additional insights on results. \item Extending one of the methods for an extreme case with a simple way to achieve better performance. \end{itemize}
+\begin{itemize} \item We propose a framework for the continual learning of speaker adaptation. \item We benchmark two popular CL methods with additional insights on results. \item We extend experience replay for an extreme case where we have access to a very small buffer. \end{itemize}